- What is the Findhorn Foundation?

 Established in 2001, the College is an independent non-profit, charitable company which evolved from the Foundation with a distinctive role to develop holistic courses in further and higher education and continuing professional development.
 It draws on the experience of the Findhorn Foundation and Community and outside educators and institutions.
 In 2011 the College earned BAC accreditation.

-The mission of the College is to provide education for inner growth and outer action with courses including Learning in English in Community (for foreign language speakers), business and professional skills, sustainable living, and the arts.
+The mission of the College is to provide education for inner growth and outer action with courses including Learning English in Community (for foreign language speakers), business and professional skills, sustainable living, and the arts.
 The College's Findhorn Community Semester is a 14-week study abroad programme for undergraduate students and is accredited within the USA.
 Certificates of Completion can be awarded at the end of each course.
 Participants may be able to gain credit towards a qualification if already enrolled at another College or University.

 Visit the College website